mahsayedsalem/goschedule/README.md

 * Logs for every job run.
 * Ability to view information about scheduled jobs (Functions and Events).
 * Even if a function/event breaks during execution, the scheduler will remain running while updating the user that something broke.
+* Events can be scheduled to be published and can be consumed by any service subscribing to the queue; hence, you're not stuck with Go in case you needed any other language.

 ## How To Use